 Your duties and responsibilities to your employees on paternity leave

-Employees (and only employees) are entitled to take either one whole week or two consecutive weeks’ ordinary paternity leave (OPL) within 56 days of a child’s birth or placement for adoption as long as they meet certain eligibility criteria.
+Employees (and only employees) were previously entitled to take either one whole week or two consecutive weeks’ ordinary paternity leave (OPL) within 56 days of a child’s birth or placement for adoption as long as they meet certain eligibility criteria.
 The purpose of ordinary paternity leave is to enable the employee to care for the child, or to support the child’s mother or adopter.
+From 6 April 2026, fathers and partners can now take paternity leave within 52 weeks of the birth / adoption.

-To be entitled your employee must have sufficient service with you, be in one of the specified relationships with either the child or the child’s mother or adopter, and have responsibility for the child’s upbringing (or be expecting to do so).
-Sufficient service is at least 26 weeks at a particular point before the birth is due or adoption is notified.
+To be entitled your employee must be in one of the specified relationships with either the child or the child’s mother or adopter, and have responsibility for the child’s upbringing (or be expecting to do so).
+From 6 April 2026, paternity leave is a day-one right and does not require any length of service before an employee is eligible.
 The relationship has to be either the father of the child or the spouse, civil partner or partner of its mother.
 They must tell you, at least 15 weeks before the week the baby is expected, the baby’s due date, when they want their leave to start (e.g. the day of the birth or the week after the birth) and if they want 1 or 2 weeks’ leave.
 You can ask for this in writing.

 Employees who take ordinary paternity leave following the birth or adoption of a child will, if they meet the eligibility and notice requirements which are similar to those set out above, be entitled to ordinary statutory paternity pay (OSPP).
-In addition your employee must be receiving pay that is not less than the lower earnings limit for national insurance purposes.
-It is paid for one or two weeks at £156.66, or 90% of average weekly earnings (whichever is lower).
+In addition, your employee must be receiving pay that is not less than the lower earnings limit for national insurance purposes.
+It is paid for one or two weeks at £194.32 (from 6 April 2026), or 90% of average weekly earnings (whichever is lower).

 An employer who has made payments of statutory paternity pay is entitled to recover these from HMRC: